In-Memory Vector Database for Spring AI: Enhancing AI Agent Recall and Performance

 FAQ

-Is an in-memory vector database suitable for long-term AI memory?
-Generally, no. In-memory databases are volatile; their data is lost upon system restart.
+• Can an in-memory vector database be used for persistent AI memory?
+Generally, no. In-memory databases are volatile and lose data upon system restart.
 They are best suited for active working memory or caching frequently accessed data.
-For true long-term, persistent AI memory, disk-based vector databases or other storage solutions are necessary.
+For long-term, persistent AI memory, disk-based vector databases or other storage solutions are necessary.